alemidev/scope-tui/README.md

 The audio buffer size directly impacts resource usage, latency and refresh rate and its limits are given by the audio refresh rate.
 Larger buffers are slower but less resource intensive.
 A good starting value might be `8192`

+To change audio buffer size, the PulseAudio client must be restarted.
+Because of this, such option is configurable only at startup.

 ## Controls
 * Use `q` or `CTRL+C` to exit
 * Use `<SPACE>` to pause and resume display